HarpCheemse/Click-Buffer/README.md

-# Click-Buffer-In-C
+# Click-Buffer
 Are you tired of clicking fast? your mouse is so bad that you can't click fast? click faster with click buffer!

-Written in C.
+Written in C. WIN32 BASED

 Features:
 Adjustable click buffer rate.